intellectual-property-office/Assets/README.md

 - <a href="https://docs.npmjs.com/getting-started/publishing-npm-packages">Publishing npm packages</a>
 - <a href="https://docs.npmjs.com/getting-started/semantic-versioning">Semantic versioning and npm</a>

+Ensure that any changes made to the package are also reflected in this repository.

 ## Help

 For additional guidance, contact the UX team.